 Andrew has also worked Off-Broadway, regionally and on tour.
 Off-Bway: Pirates of Penzance (New York Gilbert and Sullivan Players), Between the Lines (York Theatre).
 Tours: Cinderella (with Eartha Kitt), State Fair (with John Davidson), Cabaret (with Andrea McCardle), Kiss of the Spider Woman, Fiddler on the Roof (with Theodore Bikel); Regional: Between the Lines (Luna Stage), Masterclass (with Rosemary Prinz), Mikado (Theatre Virginia) and numerous others.
 He has worked as a vocal coach and voice teacher at NYU, AMDA, Mountview College (in London) and privately in NYC.
 His students have ranged from high school age to professional Broadway performers (including Tony Award winners).
 Andrew is the Artistic Director of Capital City Theatre, Madison and South Central Wisconsin’s professional regional musical theatre company.

 Andrew is also very passionate about teaching Acting Through Song workshops to all ages.
 Having coached at many accredited universities and colleges, he sees the “magic of castability” that can be achieved through this kind of work.
 Identifying objectives, creating tactic changes, making the song an extension of one’s self, etc can quickly transform a young singer into a “working performer” in no time.
 Andrew now teaches workshops in this all over the world (including Chicago, London and NYC).
-Most recently he taught a workshop in NYC, in conjunction with Pearl Studios, to professionals who, in their final week, got to do a mock audition for a casting director, an agent and prominent composer/lyricist.
+In NYC, in conjunction with Pearl Studios, professionals got to do a mock audition for a casting director, an agent and prominent composer/lyricist.
 These industry professionals sat with each member of the class and gave them individual feedback.